gui3/fluidite/README.md

 everywhere ... finding a new name is a pain, so I'll settle there for the french translation **fluidité**, with no accent.

-Ok now let's code this as good as I can.
+Ok now let's code this as good as we can.

 [=> top](#top)